 Framing carpentry has always been my favorite phase of home building.
 At the end of a day's work, you can see the fruits of your labor standing tall in the sky.
 A good framing crew can frame an entire house in just a couple of days.

 You can learn these framing techniques too.
-Explore the following tutorials to get a more in-depth understanding of each framing task.
+Explore the following tutorials to get more information about each task.

 Framing a ceiling - ceiling joists are used to support the ceiling surface materials.
-In a two story residential structure, the floor joists on the second level serve as framing for the ceiling on the first level.
+In a two story residential structure, the floor joists on the second level often serve as ceiling joists on the first level.

 Framing a Door - This tutorial will explain the parts of a framed rough opening, and guide you through the basics of door installation.

 The drawing below identifies some typical framing components such as rafters, studs, joists, and headers.

 1) Floor Joists